 A large part of Deerfield’s mission is to provide physical and financial security for our residents.
 To that end, we are gratified that no resident has ever been asked to leave Deerfield for financial reasons.
-This is the primary purpose of our Residency Fund which is maintained to assist residents who might outlive their resources or suffer financial reversals.
+This is the primary purpose of our Residents Assistance Fund which is maintained to assist residents who might outlive their resources or suffer financial reversals.
 Deerfield is committed to providing continuing care for the lifetime of each resident.
-Through the ongoing ministry of the Residency Fund, those residents approaching the end of their lives are able to be cared for in the comfort of loving surroundings, free from anxiety about finances.
-Many parishioners and residents use the special Mother’s Day/Father’s Day offerings established in 1960 by the Episcopal Women of the Church as an opportunity to honor their parents through a gift to the Residency Fund.
+Through the ongoing ministry of the Residents Assistance Fund, those residents approaching the end of their lives are able to be cared for in the comfort of loving surroundings, free from anxiety about finances.
+Many parishioners and residents use the special Mother’s Day/Father’s Day offerings established in 1960 by the Episcopal Women of the Church as an opportunity to honor their parents through a gift to the Residents Assistance Fund.

-Donors also have an opportunity to benefit the Residency Fund if they donate to the WNC Community Foundation.
+Donors also have an opportunity to benefit the Residents Assistance Fund if they donate to the WNC Community Foundation.
 Deerfield has established an endowment within the Foundation to expand the methods of contributing for those who give regularly to the Foundation.

 Giving from Deerfield

 Deerfield’s Philosophy includes a commitment to serve as a resource and provider of service and talent to the community-at-large; therefore, we seek opportunities to assist our surrounding community in addition to those who live within Deerfield itself.
 The joy of living, as well as giving, is truly alive at Deerfield.
 Our community is actively involved in helping others; we receive some of our greatest satisfaction from giving back to the community around us.